artkonekt/artkonekt.com/source/_posts/2016-08-23-framework-agnostic-php-applications.md

     - phalcon
     - composer
     - packagist
+excerpt: There's an ongoing debate about making PHP applications/libraries to be framework agnostic.
+While the approach is 100% valid, there are many practical issues.
+image: php_framework_agnostic.jpg
 ---

 This post is a transcript of a discussion between me and [Bruno Skvorc](https://www.sitepoint.com/author/bskvorc/) under a [Sitepoint article about Phalcon](https://www.sitepoint.com/up-and-running-with-the-fastest-php-framework-on-php7-in-5-mins/).
 This way I'd like to send Bruno a big thank you for the inspiring conversation! ;)